MicrosoftDocs/nav-content/dynamics-nav-app/ui-extensions-tax-file-formats-dk.md

 ---
-title: Using the Tax File Formats (DK) Extension | Microsoft Docs
+title: Using the Tax File Formats (DK) Extension
 description: This extension makes it easy to export files that are pre-formatted to meet bank requirements for electronic submissions.